kriswhitehub/Kernel-PCI-Run-Levels-Doc/README.md

-# Kernel-PCI-Run-Levels-Doc
-Resolving PCI Device Issues, Verifying Kernel Install, and Understanding Run Levels in RHEL

-## Resolving PCI Device Issues, Verifying Kernel Install, and Understanding Run Levels in RHEL
+# Resolving PCI Device Issues, Verifying Kernel Install, and Understanding Run Levels in RHEL

 ### Resolving an Issue with a PCI Device
 1. Identify the PCI device using the command 'lspci' to list all PCI devices.